redsanket/spark/external/storm/guide/security/index.rst

 Key Distribution Center (KDC) you need to be sure you either pass in the ``-f`` flag or have you ``krb5.conf`` file set up to get a TGT that can be forwarded.
-Then when you submit your Storm topology, a piece of code we wrote called AutoTGT will take your TGT and send it to the processes in your topology.
+Then when you submit your Storm topology, a piece of code called AutoTGT will take your TGT and send it to the processes in your topology.
 It also knows about Hadoop/HBase, so if it finds Hadoop on your class path and the Hadoop configuration indicates that security is enabled, it will do what is needed to make Hadoop/HBase use the TGT.